redFrik/udk16-Immersive_Technologies/udk161117/README.md

 you can also add a texture by...

 * drag&drop a picture file into assets
-* create a folder (left or control click) and name it Resources
+* create a folder (left or control click in the assets window) and name it `Resources`
 * move your picture file into the resources folder (see screenshot below)
 * then take this code and edit the filename to match your file...